 In a recent interview, Yasumi Matsuno said that it was Balthier who was originally the protagonist, then Basch, and then finally Vaan.
 This is supported by the fact that Balthier and Fran were the first playable characters to be revealed.
 It also makes Balthier's meta-references to himself as the "leading man" even more hilarious.

 Penelo was also supposed to have a bigger role or at least a more fleshed out backstory.
-When the idea was presented, the rest of the writers didn't agree with it, so Penelo was reduced to a Tagalong Kid that made sure Vaan stayed out of trouble.
+When the idea was presented, the rest of the writers didn't agree with it (Penelo was to betray the party at some point, for reasons possibly related to the brothers mentioned above, which lies in contention to her in-game personality) so Penelo was reduced to a Tagalong Kid that made sure Vaan stayed out of trouble.

 Final Fantasy XIII was planned for the PlayStation 2, the battle system would have been more dynamic and action-based, battles would've taken place on the field map, Lightning would have a much less serious personality and gravity-based powers that influenced gameplay, Serah would have been the seventh party member, and Fang was going to be a male character (explains the Les Yay she and Vanille have, doesn't it?).
 The entire hoo-hah around XIII and its sequels and spinoffs being categorized into their own subseries stems from the fact that the Fabula Nova Crystallis series was supposed to be a set of Action RP Gs, akin to titles that had recently become popular in western markets such as The Elder Scrolls series and Demon's Souls.
 Lightning Returns supposedly is a resurrection of this original concept.